mrled/KeymapKit/www/content/layouts/legends.md

 A key with any type of legend can add an optional property called `imageAttribution`, which is displayed after the key info in the UI.
-(This is designed for use with `imagePath` and `htmlLegend` keys, but technically works on the other tyeps too.)
+(This is designed for use with `imagePath` and `htmlLegend` keys, but technically works on the other types too.)

 ### Images in `htmlLegend` vs `imagePath`